MH-LIKHON/MP4-VelVadY/README.md

 ### Wireframes

-As part of the early UX design process, wireframes were created to map out the intended structure and layout of each major page on VelVady.
+As part of the early UX design process, wireframes were created using Figma to map out the intended structure and layout of each major page on VelVady.
 These visual plans guided the implementation of the homepage, dashboard, service detail pages, and forms.

 I developed the wireframe set to focus on structural layout planning before designing and building the actual templates in Django.
 Each wireframe prioritises functionality and clarity.